 This might sound like limiting, but if you consider that city center is surrounded by bay and river, it gives you plenty of space to catch the magnificent architecture of Singapore while complying with the rules.

 2. Maximum flight height is 200 feet (60m).

 For most of the areas, this is enough to have a great perspective.
 But to be honest, it is quite limiting rule when it comes to downtown area, because the buildings are much higher there, so you don’t really reach the point to capture it from the best perspective.
 If you want to fly higher than 200 feet you should have Class 2 activity permit (60$) from Civil Aviation Authority of Singapore.
-We will talk about the permit later.

 4. Keep the drone within your sight and fly only during good visibility conditions.

 The rules of Singapore drone guidelines are not specific about night flights, but when it comes to the drones they are actually more visible during the night, so we take it as night is situation with good visibility conditions.
 We actually asked security (despite he is not representing official body) if it’s possible to fly around Flyer during the night and he allowed us.